knr1/ch.quantasy.iot.mqtt.gateway.tutorial/README.md

 In a first step a GUI within an OS-based programming language will be presented, then a browser-based GUI will follow

 ####OS-GUI
-Any language can be used!
-Here a simple Java-Client is shown, which looks like this:
 <a href="https://github.com/knr1/ch.quantasy.iot.mqtt.gateway.tutorial/blob/master/SimpleGUI.svg">
 <img src="https://github.com/knr1/ch.quantasy.iot.mqtt.gateway.tutorial/blob/master/SimpleGUI.svg.png" alt="Micro-service-Diagram" />
 </a>
-And has the following code:
+Any language can be used!
+Here a simple Java-Client is shown, providing the functionality of the above diagram:

 ```java
 public class SimpleGUIService extends Application {